flux-iac/tofu-controller/docs/use-tf-controller/with-drift-detection-disabled.md

-# Use TF-Controller with drift detection disabled
+# Use tofu-controller with drift detection disabled

 Drift detection is enabled by default.
 You can set `.spec.disableDriftDetection: true` to disable it.